 A key aspect of responsible investments is about engaging with companies in order to influence them to change.
 Our investment teams hold dialogues directly with Nordic companies.
 We are active in nomination committees and co-operate internationally with other investors.
 Read more about Responsible and active ownership, what we exclude, how we influence and how we collaborate here.

-Ethical and sustainable funds
+SEB's basic criteria and ethical and sustainable funds

 All SEB funds exclude companies involved in production or marketing of controversial weapons and the development or production of nuclear weapons programmes.
 In addition to that, our sustainable and ethical funds do not invest in companies that violate international conventions and guidelines, such as UN Global Compact and the OECD Guidelines for Multinational Enterprises on environmental responsibility, labour rights, human rights, controversial weapons and corruption.
 Other sectors that are excluded are alcohol, weapons, tobacco and/or pornography.
 The funds also avoid companies with main revenues from commercial gambling.